rmulshine/compicc/README.md

 ## Description

-The goal of compicc is to help practicioners in the fields of medicine, psychology and sports science to efficiently compare the reliability of two systems, measurers or judges.
-This package includes two functions that allow the user to compute the difference between the intraclass correlation coefficient of two datasets of measurements.
-This can be used to compare two different systems, one system at two different time points, or many other applications.
+The goal of compicc is to help practicioners in fields such as psychology, medicine and sports performance science to compare the reliability of two raters (or systems, instruments or judges).
+This package includes two functions that allow the user to compute the difference between the intraclass correlation coefficient of measurements in two datasets.
+For example, one may compare the reliability of measurements from two different raters (or measurement instruments) or one rater at two different time points.

 ## Installation